Learn Sweater Knitting Design With 6000+ Pullover Possibilities by Melissa Leapman

 The more complexities you introduce into the design process, the more likely it becomes that you’ll get bogged down in details and give up in frustration before completing a design.
 This is particularly true if you’re a new knit designer.
 The beauty of Melissa’s book is that it streamlines the design process, breaking every part of the process down into manageable steps.
 This increases the likelihood that you’ll emerge from the process with finished sweaters you’re proud of.

 Once you ‘re comfortable with the design process, there’s nothing stopping you from incorporating more complex stitch combinations, colorwork patterns, cables and other design elements into your creations.
-If you’d like to do this, there are a couple of additional resources I highly recommend adding to your knitting library:
+If you’d like to do this, there are several additional resources I highly recommend adding to your knitting library:

 • Japanese Knitting Stitch Bible by Hitomi Shida — The jaw-dropping-INCREDIBLE lace, cable and textured knitting stitch patterns in this stitch dictionary will give you the means to design some of the most impressive knitwear pieces you could possibly imagine.